 MSP Jayhawk Family Cohorts

-Each new MSP Jayhawk will join a small cohort within their respective Professional School (see list above) or College of Liberal Arts and Sciences.
+Each new MSP Jayhawk belongs to a smaller cohort within their respective Professional School (see list above) or College of Liberal Arts and Sciences.
 Advisors and more senior peer mentors provide individual attention to each student, facilitate their access to opportunities beyond the classroom and specific to their academic goals.

 MSP professional staff and faculty advisors and peer mentors offer MSP students personal guidance and facilitate: